 Different network flows coming from a same virtual remote machine will generate different RSS hash results.

 Consequently, incoming overlay packets are balanced onto all the DPDK RX rings configured for the physical interface.
 It is useless to split polling and processing steps.
-Therefore when an UDP overly protocol is used to transport user packets between compute nodes; the vrouter is using the same lcore for both polling and processing steps of each packet.
+Therefore when an UDP overly protocol is used to transport user packets between compute nodes, the vrouter is using the same lcore for both polling and processing steps of each packet.

 It is more efficient to use UDP overlay protocols.
 Performance reached with a same DPDK vrouter configuration is higher when an UDP overlay protocol is chosen instead of MPLS over GRE.